chuerta15/itmd-362-pp/pp-07/readme.md

 * HCI Guidline Two (URL):
 * How you implemented it in your sketch:https://developer.apple.com/ios/human-interface-guidelines/visual-design/animation/ This link showed me the need to visuals in the website.
+It also helped me because it said to keep things constant and not to overpopulate my website with more animations just because.

 * HCI Guidline Three (URL):
 * How you implemented it in your sketch: